 About Me

-I’m a software developer with a wide range of interests: performance, architecture, operating systems and file systems.
+I’m a software engineer with a wide range of interests: performance, architecture, operating systems, and file systems.
 Below is a short version of my bio.

-While being a kid, my first machine was a local clone of ZX Spectrum by Sinclair Research.
-It was booting up from a cassette tape and programs in BASIC could have been written with help of the built-in language interpreter.
+As a kid, my first machine was a local clone of the ZX Spectrum by Sinclair Research.
+It booted from a cassette tape, and programs could be written in BASIC using the built-in language interpreter.
 Then came an IBM PC-Compatible hardware, running MS-DOS and Win3x/9x thereafter.
-During that time I got interested in C/C++ and various systems like Turbo Vision, Win32, MFC.
-I was always curious about making of video games and played with the different approaches ranging from BGI and INT 10h to, eventually, DirectX.
+During that time I got interested in C/C++ and various systems like Turbo Vision, Win32, and MFC.
+I was always curious about making video games and played with different approaches ranging from BGI and INT 10h to, eventually, DirectX.

-That passion led to a creation of the first Barnaul-based video games studio called Stargaze Interactive, with me as a co-founder.
-During that period I was occupied with a management of all kinds, engine/toolset programming and miscellaneous tasks like system administration.
-After crafting about a dozen of casual games for PC, we’d found ourselves in the AppStore era and started a transition towards cross-platform games development.
+That passion led to creation of the first Barnaul-based video games studio called Stargaze Interactive, with me as a co-founder.
+I was involved in management, engine/toolset programming, and tasks like system administration.
+After crafting about a dozen casual games for PC, we’d found ourselves in the AppStore era and started a transition towards cross-platform games development.
 I made an initial overhaul of our engine, moving it from being locked on Wintel to supporting different target platforms.
 As MacOSX was our first non-PC target, I’d started to explore it thoroughly and gradually fell in love with Mac.
 Next, after spending almost a decade in video games industry, I decided to turn that page and left the company, which was acquired by our publisher Alawar.

 My other passion is related to file systems, file management and all stuff around it.
 That’s how I found myself developing a file manager for MacOSX called Nimble Commander.
-Since it’s a fairly large project for the one man army (i.e. ~100kSLOC written in C++/ObjC/ObjC++, 3 targets, lasting for 40+ versions to date), I found it to be a great source of different interesting engineering problems.
+Since it’s a fairly large project for the one man army (i.e. ~150kSLOC written in C++/ObjC/ObjC++, lasting for 50 versions to date), I found it to be a great source of different interesting engineering problems.

 Links: